vert-x/vert-x.github.io/docs_md/core_manual_scala.md

 *Please note that the domain/port that the client connects to is determined by `setPort` and `setHost`, and is not parsed from the uri.*

-The return value from the appropriate request method is an instance of `org.vertx.scala.core.http.HTTPClientRequest`.
+The return value from the appropriate request method is an instance of `org.vertx.scala.core.http.HttpClientRequest`.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.

 Once you have finished with the request you must call the `end()` method.

 If you don't know the name of the request method in advance there is a general `request` method which takes the HTTP method as a parameter:

-    val client: HttpClient = vertx.createHttpClient().setHost("foo.com")
+    val client = vertx.createHttpClient().setHost("foo.com")

-    val request: HttpClientRequest = client.request("POST", "/some-path/", { resp: HttpClientResponse =>
+    val request = client.request("POST", "/some-path/", { resp: HttpClientResponse =>
     	logger.info("Got a response: " + resp.statusCode())
     })